qfpl/blog/content/posts/orphans-and-fundeps.md

 ## Multi-Parameter Type classes and functional dependencies

-Over the years. there have been many GHC language extensions extending the type class mechanism in different ways.
+Over the years, there have been many GHC language extensions extending the type class mechanism in different ways.
 I recommend the [24 Days of GHC Extensions](https://ocharles.org.uk/blog/posts/2014-12-01-24-days-of-ghc-extensions.html) blog series as an accessible introduction to several of them, among other